Hawks vs. Knicks Prediction & Picks - November 15

 Hawks Performance Insights

-- The Hawks have a top-five offense this season, ranking fourth-best in the league with 120.9 points per game.
-At the other end of the court, they rank 23rd with 117.3 points allowed per contest.

-- Atlanta is averaging 46.1 boards per game (ninth-ranked in league).
-It is allowing 42 rebounds per contest (seventh-ranked).
+- With 46.1 rebounds per game and 42 rebounds allowed, Atlanta is ninth and seventh in the NBA, respectively.

-- This year, the Hawks rank 10th in the league in assists, dishing out 26.6 per game.
+- This season the Hawks are ranked 10th in the league in assists at 26.6 per game.

-- So far this year, Atlanta is averaging 15 turnovers per game (22nd-ranked in NBA) and forcing 15.2 turnovers per contest (eighth-ranked).

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.